-Difference between meteorological vs astronomical spring
+The difference between meteorological versus astronomical spring

 March 20 marks the first day of astronomical spring, the spring we recognize most.
-However, in 2018 meteorological spring begins March 1.
+However, meteorological spring begins March 1.

 The reason for the different dates has to do with both weather and the position of the earth.
 Astronomical seasons are based on earth's position in relation to the sun, while meteorological seasons are based on the annual temperature cycle.